telerik/blazor-docs/knowledge-base/drawer-sync-selected-item.md

 A click on a Drawer item calls the sub page as intended.

-However if I call a sub page directly by URL the corresponding drawer item doesn't get selected.
+However if I call a sub page directly by URL, the corresponding Drawer item doesn't get selected.

 It might be confusing for a user if he call a sub page directly and no drawer item get selected.